m50/nodejs-learning/README.md

 # nodejs-learning

-This is all of my code for when I am learning how nodejs works
+This is all of my code for my website.

+It utilizes:
+- NodeJS as the backend
+- NGINX Reverse-Proxying to it
+- ReactJS
+- Angular 1.X
+- Redis
+- PostgreSQL